-The first time I saw RAMU was on an episode of "The Best 10" when they appeared to perform the aforementioned "Shonen wa Tenshi wo Korosu" presumably (my memory is a bit fuzzy but since JTM had remarked that the song was their only bona fide hit, I'm making that assumption).
+The first time I saw RAMU was on an episode of "The Best 10" when they appeared to perform the aforementioned "Shonen wa Tenshi wo Korosu" presumably (uh...actually, I now have to make a correction on my assumption).
 Although I certainly didn't have the insights back then that JTM had when he wrote about the song in the blog, I do remember that I was pretty intrigued seeing Miss "Say Yes!"
 Kikuchi in some pretty slinky clothing singing something that was definitively non-aidoru.
 I couldn't quite categorize what I was hearing though.
 So, by the end of the performance, I was going "Uhhh..."

 Listening to "Rainy Night Lady" which was the first track on RAMU's only album from September 1988, "Thanks Giving", I can say that I've got a better handle on the music now than when I was still a pretty callow guy of the 1980s.
 Still, even though the band has been categorized on J-Wiki as a rock group, "Rainy Night Lady" isn't a rock song by my definition.
 It's perhaps closer to the mellow urban material that Omega Tribe (オメガトライブ) was singing at the time, and that's not too surprising since it was composed by Tsunehiro Izumi（和泉常寛）, who helped out in making two hits for that band, "Kimi wa 1000%"（君は１０００％）and "Aquamarine no Mama de ite"（アクアマリンのままでいて）with Shun Taguchi（田口俊）providing lyrics.